govigilant/laravel-healthchecks/README.md

 ## Features

-This package providers an API endpoint to check the health of your Laravel application.
+This package provides an API endpoint to check the health of your Laravel application.
 It returns two types of checks, health checks and metrics.
 Healthchecks are checks that indicate whether a specific part of your application is functioning correctly, while metrics provide numeric values that give insights on health over time.
 [Vigilant](https://github.com/govigilant/vigilant) can use these metrics to notify you of spikes or quickly increasing metrics.

 ## Installation